Slowing Down & Establishing New Goals

 With the holiday season in full swing, it’s a good time to slow down a bit and enjoy the time of year no matter how or if you celebrate.
 It’s also a good time to take a look back at the past year and determine what went well and where improvements can be made.
 The calendar year coming to a close also provides an opportunity to evaluate your career goals and perhaps establish some new ones for the coming year.

 Analyzing your current situation and looking forward to what adjustments might need to be made in the new year should be separate from your personal New Year’s resolutions, though it might be good for you to make a few of those as well.
-(Smiley face here.)
 But personal and professional goals do have one thing in common: they need to be reasonable.
-It’s difficult to be successful if the bar is set too high.
+It’s difficult to be successful if the bar for your new goals is set too high.

 Setting professional goals for yourself or your organization requires careful consideration and should be considered a priority with proper time given to the exercise.
 You should also approach the endeavor with the understanding that it will always be a work in progress.
 That’s why it’s vital to continuously monitor and measure progress and adjust accordingly.